Indoqa/logspace/frontend.md

 ## Selecting the Time Window

 All *Time-Series* are using the same *Time Window*.<br/>
-It consists of a period of time and a unit in which this period is to be subdivided.<br/>
+It consists of a period of time and a gap dividing this period.<br/>
 The period defines which *Events* are considered from each *Time-Series*.
-The unit defines the number of individual data points for each *Time-Series*, using the *Aggregation* to combine the values from the existing *Events*.
+The gap defines the number of individual data points for each *Time-Series*, using the *Aggregation* to combine the values from the existing *Events*.

 [![Frontend Time Window](/assets/images/frontend-time-window.png)](/assets/images/frontend-time-window.png)

-``Shortcuts`` are for common use cases and select both the period and the unit.<br/>
+``Shortcuts`` are for common use cases and select both the period and the gap.<br/>
-``Dynamic`` represents *Time Windows* relative to the current time and allow to select the period and unit independently.<br/>
+``Dynamic`` represents *Time Windows* relative to the current time and allow to select the period and gap independently.<br/>
 ``Custom`` allows fine grained control of every aspect of the *Time Window*.